 Indexing: The journal is indexed with Avery Index; DOAJ; EBSCO Art Source, Art Full Text, and Art & Architecture Complete; ProQuest Design and Applied Arts Index (DAAI); Ulrichsweb; JURN; British Library Web Archive and ALDL – Agency for the Legal Deposit Libraries etc.

-Article-processing charges: UCL Press journals do not charge an Article-Processing Charge (APC).
-Authors of accepted papers will not be requested or required to make an APC payment before publication of their article.
+Article-processing charges: UCL Press journals do not charge an Article-Processing Charge (APC) or any fees for submissions.
+Authors of accepted papers will not be requested or required to make an APC payment or pay a submission fee.
 Architecture_MPS as a UCL Press journal follows this policy.

 Double Blind Peer Review: For journals operating double blind peer-review, where both the reviewers and authors are anonymised during review, authors should not include the title page, competing interests, authors’ contributions, any acknowledgements and any authors’ information in the main manuscript file, but should instead be included as part of a covering letter instead.
 More information is available in our ethics and malpractice statement.